Khordha district

-Khordha district (local language : ଖୋର୍ଦ୍ଧା ଜିଲ୍ଳା) is an administrative division of the state of Odisha, India.
+Khordha district is an administrative district of the state of Odisha, India.
 It was formed on April 1, 1993, by the division of former Puri District into Puri, Khordha and Nayagarh districts.
 In the year 2000 the district name was changed to Khordha.
 The district headquarters is Khordha Town.
 The capital city of Bhubaneswar is located in this district.
 Khordha is the most urbanized of all the districts of Odisha.